5 Tips for Managing Early-Season Plant Stress

 Starter fertilizers applied at planting can help stimulate root development and increase nutrient availability to small plants.
 Zinc and phosphorus, which tend to be more limited when soils are wet and cool, are in many starter fertilizers and are vital to early plant growth.

-In addition to starter fertilizer, adding chelated zinc and a plant growth regulator like Ascend2® can help give your hybrids what they need to speed up the germination process.
+In addition to starter fertilizer, adding chelated zinc and a PGR like Ascend2® PGR can help accelerate corn germination and emergence, boost seedling and root development and maximize yield potential in early-season conditions.
 This becomes especially important when planting in cool, wet soils.

-When combined with a starter fertilizer, Ascend2 offers a simple, convenient way to enhance early-season corn growth and stress tolerance.
-Based on multiple years of Answer Plot® trials, corn that received Ascend2 plant growth regulator in-furrow along with starter fertilizer had a 3 bushel per acre yield advantage compared to crops that only received a starter fertilizer.1
+When combined with a starter fertilizer, Ascend2 PGR offers a simple, convenient way to enhance early-season corn growth and stress tolerance.
+Based on multiple years of Answer Plot trials, corn that received Ascend2 PGR in-furrow along with starter fertilizer had a 3.0 bu/A yield advantage compared to crops that only received a starter fertilizer.

 Once plants have emerged, be sure to scout fields early and often.
 Taking population counts can help determine if there were germination issues that may require extra attention.
 Observe plant spacing and growth stage differences between plants to evaluate whether a replant may be necessary.

 The first steps you take this spring will affect crop growth and development throughout the season.
-Talk with your local WinField United retailer about how you can give your crop a strong start.
+Talk with your local retailer about how you can give your crop a strong start.